openhwgroup/cva6/docs/03_cva6_design/MMU.rst

    <span style="font-size:18px; font-weight:bold;">Key Features and Capabilities</span>

-Key features of this PTW module include support for multiple levels of page tables (PT_LEVELS), accommodating instruction and data page table walks.
+Key features of this PTW module include support for multiple levels of page tables (PtLevels), accommodating instruction and data page table walks.
 It rigorously validates and verifies page table entries (PTEs) to ensure translation accuracy and adherence to access permissions.
 This module seamlessly integrates with the CVA6 processor's memory management unit (MMU), which governs memory access control.
 It also takes into account global mapping, access flags, and privilege levels during the translation process, ensuring that memory access adheres to the processor's security and privilege settings.

 .. raw:: html